dhlorenz/safot/Material/Tutorials/sml/introduction.md

 <!--vert-->

+### Language Spirit

-two main features emphasized by the language creator
+Two main features emphasized by the language creator:

-* exception mechanism for disciplined management of errors
+* Exception mechanism for disciplined management of errors
-* type system
+* Type system
-  * flexibility of typeless
+  * Flexibility of typeless
-  * safety of typed
+  * Safety of typed

 ---

-### Running

-mode of operation

-* REPL (sort of; it is not interpreted)
+## Executing SML code
+We will mostly execute in REPL mode.
-* first prompt (-) and secondary prompt (=)
+* First prompt (-) and secondary prompt (=)
-* semicolon terminated
+* Expressions followed by a semicolon yield a response

 ```text
 Standard ML of New Jersey v110.79 [built: Sat Oct 26 12:27:04 2019]